nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 ```

-The LED module will receive the message and call the `led_callback` function with the message data, as described in [Listeners](#listeners).
+The LED module receives the message and call the `led_callback` function with the message data, as described in [Listeners](#listeners).
 If the LED module observer were a message subscriber, the message would be queued up until the module is ready to process it.

 ## State Machine Framework